dinhngtu/fastcsum/README.md

 Up to 6x faster than unrolled C++ with the use of ADCX/ADOX instructions.

+I recommend **adx-v2** for ADX-capable CPUs and **x64-64b** for most other x86-64 CPUs.

-The generic version emits ADC instructions whenever possible on clang 10+ and gcc 14+.
+The generic version emits add-with-carry instructions whenever possible on clang 10+ and gcc 14+.
 Requires a compiler with support for `__builtin_add_overflow`.

 CPU feature detection is left as an exercise to the reader.